dorcasndungu/musixmatch/README.md

 # Rhyme

-This is an android app that helps songwriters experiencing writer's block by providing them with a variety of song lyrics and a notepad in which they are supposed to create different phrases for the provided lyrics.
+This is an android app that helps songwriters experiencing writer's block by providing them with a variety of song lyrics and a notepad in which they are supposed to create different phrases for the provided lyrics and save them.

 ## Install
 Download the app using this link: